haixei/haixei/README.md

-## Hello, 你好, 안녕하세요, salut!
+## Hi there! 👋
-My name is Aleksandra and I'm passionate about data science, warm drinks and all the IT stuff.
-I used to work as a freelance web developer and now I'm exploring my other fields of interest.
-Aside of that I'm also very interested in travel and languages.
-Hit me up if you feel like playing a game of chess or just chatting.
+My name is Aleksandra and I'm passionate about data science, electrict cars and languages.
+I'm currently exploring math behind models and neural networks.
+Feel free to hit me up for a chat over a virtual cup of tea if you have a minute.
 ### Stack
 | Best Language | Data Science                        | Databases           | Software     |
 |---------------|-------------------------------------|---------------------|--------------|